 Two and half years later and still not able to secure financing to finish a half-built house on 24 acres of land, that’s debt free.
 All the work that went into six years of business development, is all but lost.
 It would take a minimum of three years to restore the lost effort although it can now never be recovered.
 There’s simply no way to ever recoup the lost opportunity

 I allege that in the processing of the loan application FSA/ USDA personnel were negligent.
 That they failed completely to follow their required procedures.
 That they attempted with fraud and mail fraud to have the application dropped for compliance issues and when that failed they drafted a declination letter with fraudulent explanations expecting they would never be questioned.
 However, they were mistaken and I will not stop my pursuit to hold them accountable and responsible until I have justice and vengeance.

-Just about everything that’s occurred after that’s been a conspiracy of the USDA’s racketeering enterprise “by design” to cover up the agencies negligence and the criminal acts of Farm Service loan officer James Rigney and Farm Service Loan Manager Ronald Kraszewski.
+Just about everything that’s occurred after that’s been a conspiracy of the USDA’s racketeering enterprise “by design” to cover up the agency’s negligence and the criminal acts of Farm Service loan officer James Rigney and Farm Service Loan Manager Ronald Kraszewski.
 Herein after referred to as dumb and dumber.
-This conspiracy and cover up is to avoid accountability and responsibility and financial damages caused by the criminal acts of these two individuals and the extraordinary negligent mismanagement of FSA personnel by USDA management.
+This conspiracy and cover-up are to avoid accountability and responsibility and financial damages caused by the criminal acts of these two individuals and the extraordinary negligent mismanagement of FSA personnel by USDA management.

 - I wanted to pay myself to work on capital improvements, which dumb and dumber termed as a request for living expenses.